bavanmohan/COMP3331/README.md

 thread should also be terminated.
 You should be particularly careful about how multiple threads will interact with the various data structures.
 Code snippets for multi-threading in all supported languages are available on the course webpage.

+### Running the program
+1. To run the server, execute the following command;
+2. To run the client, execute the following command;
+3. To login, you must enter the username and password of an account found in the credentials.txt file. e.g.  `Enter username: Hans`
+          `Enter password: Jedi*knight`
+4. Once logged in, run any of the commands seen under section 2.3